danielorn/aks-keda-win-container-hack/part2/README.md

 ## Part 2 - Description

+- Understand kubernetes architecture, learn about Kubernetes components, namespaces, YAML, KEDA, secrets, deployments, jobs, and scaled jobs.

+- Install and use tools like Kubectl, OpenLens, and Kubectx & Kubens for managing Kubernetes.

+- Connect to AKS Cluster, use Azure CLI to log in, set the subscription, and get credentials for the AKS cluster.
+Verify the connection by listing existing namespaces.

+- Push Docker Image to Azure Container Registry, build and push your Docker image to the Azure Container Registry.

+- Create Namespace in AKS, create a deploy.yaml file with the namespace definition.
+Apply the YAML file and switch to the new namespace.

+- Create a Secret in AKS, obtain the Servicebus connection string and create a secret in the deploy.yaml file.
+Apply the YAML file and verify the secret creation.

+- Create TriggerAuthentication and ScaledJob, add TriggerAuthentication and ScaledJob definitions to the deploy.yaml file.
+Apply the YAML file to create the resources.

+- Test the Solution, add a message to the ServiceBus queue and monitor the job processing using OpenLens or Kubectl.

 All commands should be run from the root of the repo.

-## Part 2 content
-- Understand k8s architecture
-    - k8s (k8s Api, master/system nodes, user nodes, pods)
-    - Namespaces, YAML, KEDA, Secrets
-    - Deployment, Job, ScaledJob

-- Tooling for AKS
-- Connect to AKS cluster
-- Push docker image to Azure Container Registry
-- Create namespace in AKS
-- Create secret in AKS
-- Create TriggerAuthentication and ScaledJob

 ## Understand k8s architecture